Fardin-Data/E-Commerce-360-Analysis/README.md

 - To align with customer preferences and boost orders, I recommend activating “Pay Later.”
 This flexible payment option allows customers to place orders without immediate payment, enhancing their shopping experience and encouraging more orders.

 ## Files Information
+`Data`

+- **E-Commerce Database Script:** Within this file, you will find all the queries used to create and populate the database.

+`SQL`

-- **Analysis Queries:** This folder contains all the SQL queries written for data analysis purposes.
+- **Analysis Queries:** This file contains all the SQL queries written for data analysis purposes.

+`Results`

 - **Overview Report:** The Power BI report includes five key sheets, each offering distinct insights into our business operations.
-- **E-Commerce Database Script:** Within this file, you will find all the queries used to create and populate the database.
-- **Tables for Report Generation:** This folder contains all the tables, which are the result of SQL queries, used in the Power BI report generation.

 ## Tech Stack
 - **MySQL:** Utilized for data analysis and querying.